 Why We Love This Sweet Potato Recipe

-- This recipe is delicious and one of my favorite way to devour sweet potatoes.
+This recipe is delicious and one of my favorite way to enjoy sweet potatoes.

-- Once properly caramelized, it's not just sweet but almost reminds you of eating licorice.
+FLAVOR & TEXTURE - This recipe is all about flavor and texture.
+The sweet potatoes are sweet and soft, with crunchy candy bits.
+Once properly caramelized, it's not just sweet but almost reminds you of eating licorice.

 Expert Tip: Check out this delicious Roasted Butternut Squash Salad.
 Guess what?
-You can use this recipe to replace the butternut squash in that salad, too.
+You can also use this recipe to replace the butternut squash in that salad.

 For a detailed ingredients list, please check the printable recipe card.

-Sweet Potatoes - You'll want to look for medium-sized sweet potatoes that are free of bruises.
+SWEET POTATOES - You'll want to look for medium-sized sweet potatoes free of bruises.
 The size is important here.
 You want to avoid large sweet potatoes.
-Large potatoes are more starchy than small and medium ones and it's a bit harder to get that perfect candy crunch.
+Large potatoes are more starchy than small and medium ones, and it's a bit harder to get that perfect candy crunch.

-Balsamic Vinegar - You know I'm a fan of recipes that have big flavor but require just a few simple ingredients.
-However, I do recommend buying quality ingredients for some staples like olive oil.
+BALSAMIC VINEGAR - I'm a fan of recipes with a big flavor but require just a few simple ingredients.
+However, I recommend buying quality ingredients for staples like olive oil.

 A good quality balsamic vinegar is sugary, sweet, and thick like molasses.

-If you live near Trader Joe's, they have a very good one and are reasonably priced.
+If you live near Trader Joe's, they have a very good and reasonably priced one.